Darby Lux I: Career

 Lux became a member of the South River Club and was termed a gentleman by 1743.

 After the Transportation Act 1717, Lux became involved in penal transportation.
 He commanded several ships contracted by Jonathan Forward to transport convicted felons (women, men, and children) from London to Maryland, where they were sold as convict bond servants for 7 or 14 years of labor.
 These ships included: Gilbert, 1721 & 1722; Jonathan, 1723; Patapsco Merchant, 1729, 1730, 1731, 1732, 1733, 1734, & 1735; and Genoa, 1738.
 (An earlier voyage of the ship Genoa, 1736, was captained by Lux's brother Capt.
 Francis Lux.)
 Typical of Lux's convict transport voyages was the "Patapsco Merchant", which arrived in Baltimore, Maryland, in May, 1730, with 106 prisoners from the Newgate Prison, London, Middlesex Co., England.
 Of the estimated 50,000 convicts transported to the British colonies, Lux carried at least 1,000 from London to Maryland on eleven voyages within seventeen years.

 Lux carried return cargos of tobacco on board his ships bound for Great Britain and on general consignment to Jonathan Forward, merchant of London.

 Retiring from the sea, Lux moved to Baltimore Town in 1743 and became a prominent merchant.
 Lux acted as legal representative in Maryland for mariners and for London merchants, including Jonathan Forward and James Forward of London.

 As a merchant, Lux imported goods from England and the Caribbean (and exported Maryland products) from his wharf on Light Street in Baltimore Town.
 Light Street was named in his honor (Lux is Latin for light).
 After his death, his son Capt.
 William Lux, Sr. took over and expanded his father's business by acquiring a rope walk.

 Lux owned the ship "Baltimore Town", the first Baltimore owned ship to sail from that port.
 In 1733, he sailed to London aboard the sloop "Baltimore Town", which carried twenty guns and a crew of forty.
 His house, located at 43-44 Light Street, and his ship are shown in the contemporary sketch "Baltimore In 1752", painted by Lt.
 Col. John Moale, Jr., Esq.
 (1731–1798), in 1752, and engraved in 1817 by William Strickland.

-Lux was a vestryman of St. Paul’s Parish and was a Commissioner of Baltimore town from 1744–1747, and again in 1750.
-He was also a Justice in Baltimore County, Maryland, and at the same time served as a delegate of the Lower House of the General Assembly from 1749–1750.
+Lux was a vestryman of St. Paul's Parish and was a Commissioner of Baltimore town from 1744 to 1747, and again in 1750.
+He was also a Justice in Baltimore County, Maryland, and at the same time served as a delegate of the Lower House of the General Assembly from 1749 to 1750.